Washington Wizards: Team name, logos and uniforms

 The Wizards kept their existing uniforms (minus the two alternate uniforms) when Nike took over as uniform supplier in 2017.
 Along with the white "Association", red "Icon" and navy "Statement" uniforms, a "City" uniform was also released as part of the collection.
 The 2017–18 "City" uniform featured a white base, "The District of Columbia" wordmark in navy and numbers in white.
 The uniform paid tribute to the Washington Monument.
 The "City" uniform for 2018–19 was similar to the previous set, but with a black base, white letters and orange trim.
 The uniform paid homage to the National Mall at night.
 A red version of the 2017–18 "City" uniform served as the team's "Earned" uniform, which was a reward for making the 2018 playoffs.

-Prior to the 2019–20 season, the navy "Statement" uniform received a minor tweak as the city name was replaced with "The District of Columbia" wordmark previously used on the team's "City" uniforms.
+Prior to the 2019–20 season, the navy "Statement" uniform received a minor adjustment as the city name was replaced with "The District of Columbia" wordmark previously used on the team's "City" uniforms.

 For the Wizards' 2019–20 "City" uniform, they brought back the white alternate uniform design worn in the 2016–17 season, but with the "dc" alternate logo in front and red numbers.
 The same design was carried over to the 2020–21 "City" uniform, but with a grey base.

 In the 2021–22 season, the Wizards were one of 27 teams to wear mashup "City" uniforms in commemoration of the NBA's 75th anniversary.
-This uniform featured a lighter blue base and red stripes (a nod to the 1973–85 Bullets uniforms), gold trim and stylized uniform numbers (a nod to the 1997–2011 Wizards uniforms), the stylized "Washington" typeface (a nod to the present-day uniforms), and a tribute to the recently deceased Wes Unseld along the jock tag.
+This uniform featured a lighter blue base and red stripes (a nod to the 1973–1985 Bullets uniforms), gold trim and stylized uniform numbers (acknowledging the 1997–2011 Wizards uniforms), the stylized "Washington" typeface (like the present-day uniforms), and a tribute to the recently deceased Wes Unseld along the jock tag.
 Three mashup logos were also added.
-The alternate Monument logo on the waist was tweaked to feature the throwback ball from the 1973–87 Bullets logo, while the logos on the shorts feature the alternate "dc" logo in the shape of the aforementioned Bullets logo, and the "DMV" logo modeled after the alternate 1997–2011 Wizards' "dc" logo.
+The alternate, "Monument", logo on the waist was altered to feature the throwback ball from the 1973–1987 Bullets logo, while the logos on the shorts feature the alternate "dc" logo in the shape of the Bullets logo, and the "DMV" logo modeled after the alternate 1997–2011 Wizards' "dc" logo.

 The 2022–23 "City" uniform was unveiled alongside the Washington Nationals' "City Connect" uniform; both the NBA and Major League Baseball currently have uniform deals with Nike.
 This uniform, which is predominantly pink with blue accents, pays homage to the cherry blossoms which permeate Washington, D.C. in the spring.

+The "City" uniform used for the 2023–24 season featured a black and anthracite base with red, bronze and patina accents.
+The uniform was a nod to the history of Washington, D.C. with blackletter lettering based on the original prints used in the 1700s, three red stars representing the capital flag, red diagonal stripes representing the original map of the district, and boundary stones represented by the bronze and patina gradients.